shamardlindo1/-megr2157-portfolio/docs/assignments/A02/index.md

 ### Time

-This took me about 7 hours from start to finish.
-The analysis itself was not the slow part — the symbolic work went quickly once the geometry was settled.
-What ate the time was everything around it: rejecting the four-member layout and starting over, rebuilding the pin weight after realising the lengths were not all the same, and the documentation, which took longer than expected because every figure and calculation had to be redone cleanly enough to be read by someone who was not me.
+This assignment in its entirety took me about 9 hrs finish.
+This entire assignment took a while to create; overall a long assignment.
+What took the most time was rebuilding the pin weight after the lengths were not the same and also documentation.
+Getting every little thing down while showing all the figures and calculations.
+Also, make sure the calculations are readable.